vrajeshpatelcs20/majorProject/proposal.md

 ## Must Have List

-- A battle ship map
+- A Working Battleship Map
-- second thing
+- be able to display the ships
+- be able to place them and rotate them
-- etc
+-

 ## Nice to Have Stuff

-- more stuff
+- have a button to randomly place them
-- other stuff
+-
-- etc
+-